Essex, California

 Essex is a small unincorporated community in San Bernardino County, California.
-Essex lies on National Old Trails Road (CR 66) – part of the old Route 66 – just south of Interstate 40 in the Mojave Desert.
+The settlement lies on National Old Trails Road (CR 66) – part of the old Route 66 – just south of Interstate 40 in the Mojave Desert.

 History

 Essex, a former oasis along historic Route 66 in California, was allegedly founded when a motorist suffered a flat tire only to discover there were no garages for miles.
-It also lies along the former Atchison, Topeka and Santa Fe Railway (now the BNSF Railway).
+The settlement lies along the former Atchison, Topeka and Santa Fe Railway, currently known as the BNSF Railway.

 In Essex's heyday, there were a number of important buildings utilized by motorists and local patrons, including: